 One of the things to avoid in email marketing is failing to get started at all, as Ian Brodie points out:

-Ian Brodie: I’ve made pretty much every classic mistake with email.
+Ian Brodie: I’ve made pretty much all possible email marketing mistakes.
 Sending out broken links, incorrect dates, wrong prices, badly formatted emails.
 I even sent out a private invite to a small group call for 10 people to 10,000 subscribers by mistake.

 I’ve had emails with fun stories in them using celebrities as examples – and failed to change the emails when the celebrities got embroiled in all sorts of scandal.